brikjr/CF-CAP/README.md

 ### Make sure to install all the dependencies.

-Flask
+- Flask
-ngrok
+- ngrok
-opencv
+- opencv
-numpy
+- numpy
-keras
+- keras
+- tensorflow
-werkzeug
+- werkzeug

 We used Python3